173TECH/sayn/README.md

 #

 SAYN is a modern data processing and modelling framework.
-It empowers data engineers and analysts reach data zen whilst gaining significant efficiency through three core principles: simplicity, flexibility, centralisation.

-Its several task types (covering Python, automated SQL transformations and more) facilitate processes automation and the creation of robust data infrastructures in minutes.
-SAYN is currently used in production for ETL/ELT processes with hundreds of tasks.
+Users define tasks (incl.
+Python, automated SQL transformations and more) and their relationships, SAYN takes care of the rest.
+It is designed for simplicity, flexibility and centralisation in order to bring significant efficiency gains to the data engineering workflow.

 ## Use Cases

-SAYN can be used for multiple purposes across the analytics workflow:
+SAYN can be used for multiple purposes across the data engineering and analytics workflows:

 * Data extraction: complement tools such as Fivetran or Stitch with customised extraction processes.
 * Data modelling: transform raw data in your data warehouse (e.g. aggregate activity or sessions, calculate marketing campaign ROI, etc.).